google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-To avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using only the chain of intermediate CA certificates provided by the submitter.
+To avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate has a valid signature chain to an accepted trust anchor, using only the chain of intermediate CA certificates constructed and provided by the submitter.

 Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such